joelparkerhenderson/git-commit-template/README.md

 #
 # ## Trailers ##
 #
-# Trailers suitable for tracking and also for `git interpret-trailers`.
+# Trailers are good for tracking and also for `git interpret-trailers`.
 #
 # Example of "See:" trailers that mean "see this additional information"
 # and links to relevant web pages, issue trackers, blog posts, etc.: